frictionlessdata/website/site/blog/2018-03-12-automatically-validated-tabular-data/README.md

 ---
 title: Automatically validated tabular data
+date: 2018-03-12
+tags: ["goodtables.io"]
+category:
+image: /img/blog/auto-validate.png
 description: Automatic validation means you'll be the first to know if a change in your data causes a problem.
 Learn how to incorporate automatic validation into your workflow.
-image: /img/blog/auto-validate.png
-tags: ["goodtables.io"]
-date: 2018-03-12
 ---